HEaslea/SDE_Notes/UNDERSTAND_THE_MACHINE/Character Representation.md

 - Easily used in any language that has arrays and a 0, you just have to write that implementation.

 There are the disadvantages:
+- When needing to know the length of the string, the only way is linear.
+Not great with long strings.
+- There is the reason why in C/C++ it's `\0` and `0`, can sometimes cause some confusion.
+- The string won't tell you how long it can go after the `\0`, so overflow can be an issue.

 ##### C/C++ `std::string` and `char [];`
 Obviously in C, `char []` is a `string` (a string being this idea of a sequence of chars moreso than an abstraction).